-As all readers are aware, 2020 was a year unlike any other we have seen.
-The start of the year appeared relatively normal and then late in the first quarter the pandemic hit.
-Radius Credit Union was the same as every other business, guessing what the future would hold.
+Over the course of 2021 assets continued to grow.
+In 2020 our asset growth was 13.55% and in 2021 the growth rate was 11.21%, just over 48 million.
+We are attributing this to our increased membership as well as the good fortune we have experienced in our agricultural sector.
+Most of our trading area was not impacted by the 2021 drought and have reaped the benefits of record high commodity prices.
 As we progressed through the year assets continued to grow at a very rapid pace.
-We started the year at \$380 million in assets and ended the year at just over \$431.5 million.
+We started the year at \$431.5 million in assets and ended the year at just over \$479.9 million.
 Member deposits provide the credit union with funds to lend to members or funds to invest, thereby increasing the assets.
-Member deposits increased from just over \$350 million to \$401 million over the course of the year.
-Radius Credit Union's equity ended the year at \$27.9 million - all belonging to you, our 4,513 members.
+Member deposits increased from just over \$401 million to \$444 million over the course of the year.
+Radius Credit Union's equity ended the year at \$30.3 million - all belonging to you, our 4,571 members.
 We continue to strive for growth in our equity in these challenging interest rate markets.